dseichter/dseichter_de/content/_index.md

 - AWS Fanboy ❤️
 - Python hobbyist 🐍

-My tools have all a new home at [GitHub](https://github.com/dseichter).
+My tools have all found a new home on [GitHub](https://github.com/dseichter).